james-hulud/shopio-ecommerce/README.md

 _The homepage showcasing products._

 ![Product Page](./imgs/sc5.png)
-_A product detail page displaying more information and an option to add to cart._
+_A product detail page displaying more information and an option to add to basket._

 ![Shopping Cart](./imgs/sc3.png)
 _The shopping cart page where users can view their selected items._